Douglas Benjamin Woodworth

 Douglas Benjamin Woodworth, QC (June 1, 1841 – January 2, 1900) was a lawyer and member of the Woodworth political family from Nova Scotia, Canada.
 He represented Kings in the House of Commons of Canada from 1882 to 1887 as a Liberal-Conservative member.

 Life

 He was born in Canning, Nova Scotia, the son of Benjamin Baxter Woodworth and Eunice L. Pineo.
 Woodworth was educated at the Sackville Academy, at Truro, and at Harvard University.
-In 1865, he married Elizabeth, the daughter of Ezra Churchill.
+In 1865, he married Elizabeth, the daughter of Senator Ezra Churchill.
 In the same year, he was called to the Nova Scotia bar.

 Public service

 He represented King's County in the Nova Scotia House of Assembly from 1871 to 1878 as a Conservative, considered the de facto leader of his party.
 Woodworth ran unsuccessfully for a federal seat in 1878 but was elected in 1882.
 In 1884, he was named Queen's Counsel.
 The Toronto Mail and Montreal Gazette considered him the parliamentarian and speaker of the parliament, and he was considered the best debater.

 He was unsuccessful when he ran for reelection in 1887.